kangjw1208/King-Country-Real-Estate/README.md

 Finally we calculated the value for our predicted model and determined our mean squared error for train and test data.
 This simple model gave us values for our Train data of (   ) and our Test data of (  ).
 These low values show that there is much improvement that can be done to the model.

-### Multi-Feature Model
+#### Multi-Feature Model
 With the simple model we just saw how our target, price, was impacted by just sqft_living.
-But you can you apply other features to our models to get a more predictive
+But you can you apply other features to our models to get a more accurate model.
+##### Multi-Feature-Model 1 Price with Sqft_living and View
+After repeating the steps for the regression like in the simple regression but with two features being apllied we get values for our Train data of (    ) and for our Test data of (    ).
+So we see that our model has improved over our simple so it shows adding more features to our model improves it.
+##### Multi-Feature-Model 8
+After many iterations (7 more in total) we get to our final model(8) where in our model we included the following features
+* sqft_living
+* zipcode(encoded)
+* Basement
+* floors(encoded)
+* waterfront
+* view(encoded)
+* condition(encoded)

+The model produced scores for our Train data of (   ) and for our Test data of (   ).
+This was the best model that we were able to produce it gives a fair amount of accuracy with reference to price

+### Inferential Model